kayexpert/Circlify-Ms/supabase/functions/README.md

   -H "Authorization: Bearer YOUR_ANON_KEY"
 ```

-You can also test them via the test page in the dashboard at `/dashboard/test-cron-jobs`.
+You can test them by calling the functions directly via curl or by setting up cron jobs in Supabase.